-I have been involved in custom knives in one way or another for the last 30 years.
+I have been involved in custom knives in one way or another for the last 36 years.
 I have been a full time custom knife dealer since 1995.
 As with many of you, I started off as a user of custom knives.
 In 1983, I was a Second Lieutenant attending the Infantry Officers Basic Course at Fort Benning Georgia.
 I was headed to the 101st Airborne to assume command of a rifle platoon.
 Having witnessed several factory knives that failed, I turned to custom made knives in order to find one I could count on in the field.

 In addition to my military training and experiences, I have trained in several different martial arts, achieved the Nationally Registered Emergency Medical Technician –Ambulance Certification, Emergency Rescue Technician and Vertical Rigging and Rescue Technician Certifications.
 I am a PADI Certified Advanced Open Water Scuba Diver with the majority of my experience in the Caribbean.

-After receiving this education, I decided to try my hand at designing.
-Generally, these projects were maker collaborations with my contribution being the addition of “design elements.”
-In 1997, Bob Neal and I introduced the custom knife world to something it had never seen before or since!
+1997 – 1999: Bob Neal and I introduced the custom knife world to something it had never seen before or since!
 LDC Custom Knives; which was comprised of 2 sets of 10 different folders and 1 set of 5 different fixed blades.
 What made these sets unique?
 Each knife in the set was made by a well-known custom knife maker and in order to get serial numbers 1 – 25 you had to buy the entire set.
 A total of 50 were made of each knife.
 The last set of knives featuring 5 fixed blades graced the May 1999 cover of Tactical Knives Magazine.
 LDC Custom Knives grew from listening to what the collectors wanted in a custom knife…not the so called “experts” who told us this concept would never work.

-In 2013, I had the honor of being nominated for the Blade Cutlery Hall of Fame!
+2013: I had the honor of being nominated for the Blade Cutlery Hall of Fame!
 I’m very grateful for this honor.

 Please feel free to contact me should you have any questions.
 I look forward to doing business with you in the near future.